The Black & White Picture Place

 The proscenium width was 26ft.
 The main picture hall was l00ft long and 40ft wide.
 The box office telephone number was 21430.

-Our photograph shows (left to right) Joan Partington, Jessie Roberts, Johnny Owen, Joe Bolton, Bob Dixon, Nellie Willets and Alf Dixon.
+Our photograph of some of the Park's staff shows (left to right) Joan Partington, Jessie Roberts, Johnny Owen, Joe Bolton, Bob Dixon, Nellie Willets and Alf Dixon.

-The Park, as the rather murky photograph at the top of the page shows, was not a thing of architectural beauty but was nontheless still doing good business at the time of closure.
+In contrast, the cinema's exterior, as the rather murky photograph at the top of the page shows, was not a thing of architectural beauty.
+It was nontheless still doing good business at the time of closure.
 John Lightfoot tells me that a director wanted to leave, so the Park had to be sold.
 John and the manager wanted to rent the hall but the offer was refused.

-es.
-If you go out of the building's back entrance (the old exit for the picture house), there is a small power substation with some very old but clear graffitti on there reading 'YANKS GO HOME'.
-This is apparently from WWII when there was bad feeling in the area about the Americans stealing the home-grown girls!
-Obviously, the Americans would take the girls to the cinema and be faced with this message when they left...
+es (picture to follow).
+If you go out of the building's back entrance (the old exit for the picture house), there is a small power substation with some very old but clear graffitti on there, reading 'YANKS GO HOME'.
+This dates from WWII when there was something of a bad feeling in the area regarding the American servicemen and the home-grown girls!
+They would take the girls to the cinema and be faced with this friendly message when they left...

 Do you have any photographs of the Park in its heyday?
 We'd very much appreciate a borrow of them to scan for inclusion here!